shokhsmee/eurovisa/README.md

 License

-Proprietary use, internal deployment only unless specified by author.
+Proprietary use.
+Internal deployment only unless specified by the author.